-At its 14 November 2018 meeting, the Federal Council set 1 January 2019 as the date on which the adjustments to the Swiss Criminal Procedure Code (CrimPC) and the Therapeutic Products Act (TPA) relating to the implementation of the Medicrime Convention will enter into force, with the exception of the new Article 17a of the TPA concerning the voluntary placing of safety features to medicinal product packaging.
+In November 2018, the Federal Council decided to enact per 1 January 2019 the amendments to the Swiss Criminal Procedure Code and to the Therapeutic Products Act (TPA) relating to the implementation of the Medicrime Convention - with the exception of the new Article 17a of the TPA, concerning the voluntary placing of safety features to medicinal product packaging.

-At its 14 November 2018 meeting, the Federal Council also approved the implementation on 1 January 2019 of the totally revised Ordinance on Licensing in the Medicinal Products Sector (MPLO) and of certain adjustments to the ordinances on medicines (VAM/OMéd/OM) and veterinary medicines (TAMV/OMédV/OMVet).
-This project of revision also entails certain amendments ensuing from the ordinary revision of the TPA (Stage 2), as well as certain adaptations resulting from new knowledge gained in practice.
+The total revision project entails certain amendments ensuing from the ordinary revision of the TPA (Stage 2), as well as certain adaptations resulting from new knowledge gained in practice.

 The approved amendments improve medicine control and traceability in the distribution chain.
 This particularly affects intermediaries, who now assume greater responsibility in the drugs market.
 The new MPLO also facilitates the supply of medicines, particularly of vaccines, enabling doctors to obtain them by a more direct route and at lower cost.
 Furthermore, drugstores are now allowed to import small quantities of medicines and it is possible to administer experimental medicines for a limited period in carefully defined cases.